 Think about what really excites you and what you’re passionate about.
 You need to have some kind of emotional connection with your story for it to ring true to the viewer.

-The story could be about anything – members of your family, your pets, people on the street, wildlife, a favorite fairy tale, a song, a point in history, etc.
+The story could be about anything – members of your family, your pets, wildlife, a favorite fairy tale, a song, a point in history, etc. Street photography storytelling is an amazing way to tell stories about the lives of strangers in your city.

 Start thinking about what kind of subjects, locations and lighting would suit the story you want to tell.